Revised: April 21, 2021. This policy reflects the most current guidance regarding the requirement to wear face masks at Colorado School of Mines.

 - Face masks should be replaced when they become damaged, dirty, wet and/or difficult to breathe through, and should not be worn again until laundered.

-- A face mask should be laundered by hand or machine on a daily basis.
+- A face mask should be laundered by hand or machine on a regular basis.

 NOTE: Any face mask that incorporates a one-way valve (typically a raised plastic cylinder about the size of a quarter on the front side of the mask) that is designed to facilitate easy exhaling is NOT a face mask under this policy and is NOT to be used to comply with Mines mask requirements.
 Valves of this type permit droplet release from the mask and put others nearby at risk.

-A recently published study by researchers at Duke University finds that bandanas and neck gaiters are not effective in reducing transmission of respiratory droplets.
-Until further notice, bandanas and neck gaiters should NOT be used as face masks to comply with Mines mask requirements, unless they are the only available option.
-In those cases, bandanas and neck gaiters should be folded into multiple layers. (*Added August 14, 2020)
+Bandanas and neck gaiters should NOT be used as face masks to comply with Mines mask requirements, unless they are the only available option.
+In those cases, bandanas and neck gaiters should be folded into multiple layers

-4. Not wearing a face mask will be considered as a violation of the Mines code of conduct.
+5. Not wearing a face mask, in situations where it is required, will be considered as a violation of the Mines code of conduct.
 Students not wearing a face mask properly will be referred to the Dean of Students for appropriate action.
 Faculty in classrooms and labs also have the discretion to dismiss a student who refuses to follow safety instructions and wear a mask.

 Mask Policy FAQs